rmc-su/uHome/readme.md

-    coolDownSetHome - default: 0 - Global Timer: Time in seconds between uses of /sethome timerByPerms - defaut: false - Should cooldown/warmup timers be dictated by settings in a permissions plugin. additionalTime - default: false - Should group/user timers be IN ADDITION to the global timers.
+    coolDownSetHome - default: 0 - Global Timer: Time in seconds between uses of /sethome timerByPerms - defaut: false - Should cooldown/warmup timers be dictated by settings in a permissions plugin. additionalTime - default: false - Should group/user timers be IN ADDITION to the global timers. enableDenyPerm - default: false - Should uHome stop players with uhome.deny from using the plugin?

     compassPointer - default: true - Should the compass point to a player's /home